-The Japanese tax system broadly follows the recognized
+The Japanese tax system broadly follows the recognized OECD model.

-OECD model.
 Most tax treaties that Japan enters into with other countries have essentially been based on the OECD model tax treaty.
 In addition, as mentioned in Question 13, Japan has reformed its tax laws and regulations to be suitable for BEPS Actions.

-Taxation of Business Profits
+(1) Taxation of Business Profits

-As of 1 April 2022, business profits earned by Japanese residents are subject to: (a) income taxes at the progressive tax rate, which is a maximum of 45% of the yearly gross income; (b) special reconstruction taxes at the rate of 2.1% of the amount of income taxes; (c) local residence taxes at the rate of 10% of the gross income; and (d) local business taxes, the tax rate of which depends on the type of business.
+As of 1 April 2023, business profits earned by Japanese residents are subject to: (a) income taxes at the progressive tax rate, which is a maximum of 45% of the yearly gross income; (b) special reconstruction taxes at the rate of 2.1% of the amount of income taxes; (c) local residence taxes at the rate of 10% of the gross income; and (d) local business taxes, the tax rate of which depends on the type of business.

 In addition, business profits earned by Japanese domestic corporations are subject to: (a) corporate taxes; (b) local corporate taxes; (c) local residence taxes; and (d) local enterprise taxes.
-For the business years starting on or after October 1, 2019, the effective tax rate applied to Japanese domestic corporations located in Tokyo with paid-in capital exceeding JPY 100 million will be approximately 30.62%.
+For the business years starting on or after October 1, 2019, although it depends on the size of corporations, the effective tax rate applied to Japanese domestic corporations located in Tokyo with paid-in capital exceeding JPY 100 million and corporations that fulfil certain requirements will be approximately 30.62%.